 A new paper by Joel Seath and Gordon Sturrock, derived from and following communications at the PlayEd conference in Cambridge, May 2018.
 Abstract Playwork’s key claim is its unique manner of working for and with children.
 It currently suffers, however, from a lack of consensus regarding the benefits of its application.
 This paper challenges the dilution … Continue reading Symbiotic homeostatic disequilibrium in playworking interaction

-In 1998, Gordon Sturrock and the late Perry Else presented a paper at the IPA International Play Conference in Colorado, Canada.
-The paper was titled ‘The playground as therapeutic space: playwork as healing’, later referred to as ‘The Colorado Paper’ and introduced the Play Cycle to playwork theory.
-In the last twenty years, elements of … Continue reading The Play Cycle 20 Years On
+In 1998, Gordon Sturrock and the late Perry Else presented a paper at the IPA International Play Conference in Colorado, USA.
+The paper was titled ‘The playground as therapeutic space: playwork as healing’, later referred to as The Colorado Paper and introduced the Play Cycle to play theory.
+In the last twenty years, elements of the Play … Continue reading The Play Cycle 20 Years On

 Monday 12 November Hosted by Hackney Play Association at Pearson Street Adventure Playground Hoxton London E2 8EL *Please note that this is a change to the date and venue previously advertised due to a clash with another play policy discussion event!
 The Playwork Foundation, Play England and Hackney Play Association warmly invites you to this play … Continue reading New policy roadshow date for London

 Wednesday 5th September 2018 10am – 3pm Sycamore Adventure Playground Sycamore Green, Dudley, West Midlands, DY1 3QE Sycamore Adventure Playground invites you to this play policy forum, ‘A manifesto for play’.
 It is an opportunity for the children’s play community in the West Midlands and beyond to come together to discuss the vital issues, national and … Continue reading A Manifesto for play – a policy development event